How to publish an article

 Guidelines with regard to content, style and submission procedure are journal specific and can be found on the individual journal’s homepage.

-Select a journal and then please follow the "Instructions For Authors" given at the journal's homepage.
+Select a journal and then please follow the "Submission guidelines" given at the journal's homepage.

 For editors and reviewers to accurately assess the work presented in your manuscript you need to ensure the English language is of sufficient quality to be understood.
 If you need help with writing in English you should consider: